barneydesmond/qqc/README.md

 # qqc

-QQC! is a very simple web UI for reporting errors in visual novel translations
+QQC! is a very simple web UI for reporting errors in visual novel translations.